ACWHase/Kaggle/README.md

-This repository contains a solution to the 'Store Sales - Time Series Forecasting' competition hosted on Kaggle.
+This repository contains a solution to the 'Store Sales - Time Series Forecasting' competition hosted on Kaggle (see https://www.kaggle.com/competitions/store-sales-time-series-forecasting for details).
 It is joint work with [@yonatansha].